fabOnReact/betfair-notifications/readme.markdown

 bin/setup
 ```

-4. if you want to use 2 factor you need to add 3 environment variables,[details are included at](https://docs.developer.betfair.com/display/1smk3cen4v3lu3yomq5qye0ni/Non-Interactive+%28bot%29+login)
+4. if you want to use 2 factor you need to add 3 environment variables,[details are included at the following link](https://docs.developer.betfair.com/display/1smk3cen4v3lu3yomq5qye0ni/Non-Interactive+%28bot%29+login)

 ```
 ENV['two-factor'] ='true'